TomislavJardas/IIS_App/README.md

 ## Notes

 The backend uses the NBA RapidAPI service.
-Set the `RAPIDAPI_KEY` environment variable to override the default key.
+Set the `RAPIDAPI_KEY` environment variable to supply your own key; otherwise a default key is used.